| | |

 Cross-Country Skiing

 My ass hurts.
 My first attempt at trying new things was a bit painful!
-Even though I survived my first time cross-country skiing, I was made aware of how old I feel when I try new athletic things!
+Even though I survived my first-time cross-country skiing, I was made aware of how old I feel when I try new athletic things!
 Why didn’t I do this stuff when I was younger?
-Apparently I was too busy drinking vodka and going to raves.
+Apparently, I was too busy drinking vodka and going to raves.

-Peter, my instructor was from the Czech Republic, was really encouraging as I wobbled along trying to mimic the technique he taught me.
-I realized after I put the skis on that I had been worrying about the wrong thing leading up to this lesson.
+Peter, my instructor from the Czech Republic, was really encouraging as I wobbled along, trying to mimic the technique he taught me.
+I realized after I put the skis on that, I had been worrying about the wrong thing leading up to this lesson.
 I had been worrying about my lung capacity and stamina, but I should’ve been more concerned about how much balance this was going to take.
 When you can hardly balance, the stamina becomes pretty secondary!
 With Peter’s help, I was able to stay upright and use the tracks for balance.
 See for yourself how I fared when he sent me off on my own!

-How To Cross Country Ski Around Banff:
+How To Cross-Country Ski Around Banff

 Where: Canmore Nordic Center